willhl/BuildingGraph-Client-Revit/README.md

 ## Building and Installation
 ---

-Fork then clone this repository to your local system, then open RevitToGraphDB.sln in Visual Studio.
+Fork then clone this repository to your local system, then open BuildingGraph.sln in Visual Studio.

 There should be no installation steps required as the Visual Studio solution is pre-configured to build and debug for Revit 2018 or 2019.
-Just set HLApps.Revit.Graph.UIAddin as the startup project and set the solution configuration to either Debug2018 (for Revit 2018) or Debug2019 (for Revit 2019), and hit Run.
+Just set BuildingGraph.Integration.RevitUI as the startup project and set the solution configuration to Debug201x and x64, and hit Run.

-It assumes you have Revit 2018 and/or 2019 installed, and the Revit API assemblies are in "C:\Program Files\Autodesk\Revit 201x", if this is not the case on your system you may need to edit HLApps.RevitBuildConfigurations\Imports.targets with the location of your Revit API assemblies.
+It assumes you have Revit installed, and the Revit API assemblies are in "C:\Program Files\Autodesk\Revit 201x", if this is not the case on your system you may need to edit BuildConfigurations\Imports.targets with the location of your Revit API assemblies.

-The post build events will copy the .addin manifest and built assemblies to your Revit addins folder, again if this is not "C:\ProgramData\Autodesk\Revit\Addins\201x" you can edit HLApps.RevitBuildConfigurations\LocalDebugAddin.targets with the correct addins location for your system.
+The post build events will copy the .addin manifest and built assemblies to your Revit addins folder, again if this is not "C:\ProgramData\Autodesk\Revit\Addins\201x" you can edit BuildConfigurations\LocalDebugAddin.targets with the correct addins location for your system.

 ## Example Graph Data Queries
 ---